AdamuNakudu/Customer-Segmentation-Data/README.md

 Chart 1: Gender differences in product purchasing.

-Row Labels	Count of Gender	Average of
-Annual income	Average of
-Spending Score	Average of
-Monthly Visits
-Female	159	 $ 68,855 	50.09	9.2
-Male	191	 $ 73,177 	49.14	9.8

 Table 1: Gender differences in annual income, spending and visits.

 Chart 2: Differences in spending score with age and gender.